NKAmapper/nvdb2osm/README.md

 ### Changelog

+* 1.5:
+  - Support NVDB data catalogue 2.34.
+  - Make surface=asphalt default for motorway, trunk, primary and secondary roads + cycleways.
+  - No explicit bicycle access on sidewalks and highway crossings.
+  - Batch run may (re)start from given municipality number.
+  - Data loading more resilient.
 * 1.4:
   - Support maxspeed:forward/backward and other objects with direction, e.g. surface, maxheight.
   - Support new objects 922, 923 and 924 - service roads, diversion roads and roads with proposed new classification.